Disciplinary Actions

 KAREN B CLEGHORN (BANNER ELK) – By Consent, the Commission suspended the broker license of Cleghorn for a period of 12 months, effective October 1, 2024.
 The Commission then stayed the suspension in its entirety upon certain conditions.
 The Commission found that Cleghorn, acting as a listing agent, had a property go under contract with five different prospective buyers before it was ultimately sold.
 Cleghorn was informed by the agent for Buyer 3 that the contract was terminated due to multiple issues identified in an inspection report which recommended further investigation by an engineer.
 This report was provided to Cleghorn.
 The seller made several repairs to the subject property but did not make any structural repairs and thereafter stated in the RPOADS that they were not aware of any material issues or defects in the subject property.
 Cleghorn advertised that the property “was inspected recently and everything that came up has been corrected and an engineer signed off on everything.”
 A subsequent inspection revealed material defects in the property, some of which were previously identified in the inspection report for Buyer 3.
 Buyer 4 terminated the contract but refused to provide a copy of their inspection report to Cleghorn.
 The property was relisted ‘as is’ with updated disclosure statements from the Seller and was sold to Buyer 5.
 Cleghorn negligently failed to fully investigate or independently verify the extent of all repairs undertaken by the Seller after the termination of contract by Buyer 3 and before relisting the property.

-LEONARD N EUDY (SALISBURY) – The Commission accepted the voluntary surrender of the real estate license of Eudy, effective October 16, 2024.
+LEONARD N EUDY (SALISBURY) – The Commission accepted the two-year voluntary surrender of the real estate license of Eudy, effective October 16, 2024.
 The Commission dismissed without prejudice allegations that Eudy violated provisions of the Real Estate License Law and Commission Rules.
 Eudy denied any misconduct.

-ZYGMUNT C GROMADZKI (RALEIGH) – The Commission accepted the voluntary surrender of the real estate license of Gromadzki, effective October 15, 2024.
+ZYGMUNT C GROMADZKI (RALEIGH) – The Commission accepted the permanent voluntary surrender of the real estate license of Gromadzki, effective October 15, 2024.
 The Commission dismissed without prejudice allegations that Gromadzki violated provisions of the Real Estate License Law and Commission Rules.
 Gromadzki neither admitted nor denied misconduct.

 JAMES DUANE HOLLAND (BURLINGTON) – By Consent, the Commission suspended the broker license of Holland for a period of 3 months, effective September 9, 2024.
 The Commission then stayed the suspension in its entirety upon certain conditions.
 The Commission found that Holland represented a buyer who purchased a property.
 During the due diligence period, the listing agent discovered there was no certificate of occupancy for the subject property and disclosed this to Holland.
 Holland notified his buyer that the property did not have a current certificate of occupancy but failed to fully disclose the importance of the issue.
 The buyer has been unable to obtain a certificate of occupancy.